Gauri-y4/Prompt_Engineering_Portfolio/Gauri__PromptEngineering.md

 ---
 **V3 Prompt:**

-You are a professional career coach writing on behalf of a client named Priya, a marketing professional who is declining a job offer from a tech startup called BrightPath.
+You are a professional career coach writing on behalf of a client named Diya, a marketing professional who is declining a job offer from a tech startup called TechPath.
 She is declining because she accepted a role closer to her long-term goal of working in brand strategy.
-She genuinely admired BrightPath's mission to make education accessible and had a great conversation with the hiring manager, Sarah.
+She genuinely admired TechPath's mission to make education accessible and had a great conversation with the hiring manager, Sarah.
 Write a complete, polished, ready-to-send email with no placeholder text, no tips or coaching notes — just the email itself.
 It should be warm, specific, and leave the door open for future opportunities.

 **V3 Output:**